 You will need to be able to manipulate list columns, but usual

-operations for columns that might appear in mutate
+operations for columns that might appear in mutate (like

-) often don’t apply to the
+mean or recode) often don’t apply to the

 entries in a list column.
 Instead, recognizing list columns as